 The vaccinator will ask you about any allergies you may have.

-When you are fully vaccinated
+When you have been vaccinated against COVID-19

 If you have already had COVID-19